nazmoonnoor/.net-core-gameofchance/README.md

 - [x] Identify the domains and separate db-infrastucture as per Clean Architecture
 - [x] Write Repositories and write related test cases
 - [x] Write Controller Api and write test cases for Game Api
-- [x] Add validatins and handle exceptions
+- [x] Add validations and handle exceptions
 - [x] Run solution on docker
 - [ ] Break down Identity and GameApi as separate microservices
 - [ ] Write Clients for microservices
 - [ ] Use dapr for service invocation and event handling

-The solution is not built with Microservice architechture, it could have been done if I had little bit more time.
+The solution is not built with Microservice architechture, even though I wish I could manage time to do it as well.

 ## Run the project

 ### DB setup
 Project is built as an application which is database independent.
-It is using entity-framework and it is easy to switch among db vendor whatever entity-framework supports that are of-course many of relational databases like SQL-Server, Postgres, MySql, SQLite etc.
+It is using entity-framework and it is easy to switch among db vendors that is supported by entity-framework and they are relational databases like SQL-Server, Postgres, MySql, SQLite etc.
 I have tested with SQLite and SQLite.
 And primarily it is setup with SQLite.
 But you can easily test with SQL-Server by changing few configs.
 They are:
 - Add your SQL-Server ConnectionString at appsettings.json
 - Open Startup class, goto ConfigureServices method and uncomment `services.ConfigureSqlServer(Configuration)` and commented out `services.ConfigureSQLite(Configuration)`.
 - Remove existing Migration classes from GameOfChance.Ingrastructure project and run command `add-migration Init` on Package-Manager console.

-Sqlite db will be created at root folder when project is run for the first time and there is no database available initially.
+When testing with Sqlite db, it will be created at root folder when project is run for the first time and there is no database available initially.

 ### Postman collection
 The solution is provided with a Postman collection which included all the endpoints to test the api.
 Environment variable collection is also shared.
-- /api/auth/register to register a user as player
+- `/api/auth/register` to register a user as player
-- /api/auth/login to login a player, generated token is provided with the reponse.
+- `/api/auth/login` to login a player, generated token is provided with the reponse.
 On postman token will be set at environment variable when user loggedin
-- /api/game/ - Post to play the bet
+- `/api/game/` - Post to play the bet
-- /api/game/:id - Get all the previous bets by the player-id
+- `/api/game/:id` - Get all the previous bets by the player-id